Terry-Migwi/E-Commerce-Retail-Analysis/README.md

 ## E--Commerce-Retail-Analysis
 # Description of the project
 This project is on the dataset of an e-commerce retailer based in the United Kingdom.
-We were able to analyze the data using python and draw insights from the dataset.
-We also created a data report using google documents where we reported our findings and made slides using google slides for the final presentation.
+Analysis on the data has been performed and insights drawn

 # Installation instructions
-Setup git clone https://github.com/Terry-Migwi/Week-5-Group-Project-Work.git and extract the zip file then open the colab Notebook, the data report file and the presentation slides.
+Setup git clone https://github.com/Terry-Migwi/E-Commerce-Retail-Analysis.git and extract the zip file then open the colab Notebook, the data report file and the presentation slides.

 # Technologies used.